yablochko8/color-finder-semantic-search/COOKBOOK.md

 - `abcdefghijklmnopqrst` is your Project Id
 - you'll be prompted for a password, it's the password you gave when you first set up the database

-I needed this a few times and found it useful to store in .env for easy copy and paste.
+I needed this psql command a few times and found it useful to store in .env for easy copy and paste, alongside the `npx supabase gen types` command.

-Once connected to the database by command line, you can run this code.
+Once connected to the database by command line, I was able to run this code.

 ```sql
 SET maintenance_work_mem = '128MB';